Related videos:

 Why is the U.S. Coast Guard increasing its presence at the maritime border with Cuba?

-The U.S. Coast Guard is increasing its presence at the maritime border with Cuba as part of the executive orders of the Donald Trump administration, aimed at reinforcing security and curbing irregular migration and drug trafficking in the international waters near the U.S.
+The U.S. Coast Guard is increasing its presence at the maritime border with Cuba as part of the executive orders from the Donald Trump administration, aimed at strengthening security and curbing irregular migration and drug trafficking in the international waters near the U.S.

-What is the purpose of deploying naval assets near Cuba?
+What is the purpose of the naval asset deployment near Cuba?

 The deployment of naval assets near Cuba aims primarily to deter and prevent mass migration from Haiti and Cuba, as well as to intercept drug trafficking activities and other threats before they reach the borders of the U.S.

-How does the new U.S. immigration policy affect Cuban migrants?
+How does the new immigration policy of the U.S. affect Cuban migrants?

-The new immigration policy of the U.S. significantly affects Cuban migrants, as it entails a revocation of the guidelines that limited the enforcement of immigration law in sensitive areas and the cancellation of the humanitarian parole program.
-Now, cases will be evaluated individually, which could complicate legal access to the country.
+The new immigration policy of the U.S. significantly affects Cuban migrants, as it involves the revocation of guidelines that limited the enforcement of immigration law in sensitive areas and the cancellation of the humanitarian parole program.
+Now, cases will be evaluated individually, which could make legal access to the country more difficult.

 What measures is the U.S. taking to prevent irregular migration by sea?

-The U.S. is taking significant measures to prevent irregular maritime migration, including the deployment of cutters, aircraft, and specialized vessels by the Coast Guard, as well as coordination with the Department of Homeland Security and the Department of Defense to intercept and deter attempts at illegal migration.
+The U.S. is taking significant measures to prevent irregular migration by sea, including the deployment of cutters, aircraft, and specialized vessels by the Coast Guard, as well as coordination with the Department of Homeland Security and the Department of Defense to intercept and deter attempts at illegal migration.

 Filed under: